Children’s Disability Benefits and Parental Income

 Medicaid

-Children receiving SSI for a disability may also be eligible for Medicaid in some states.
+Children receiving SSI for a childhood disability may also be eligible for Medicaid in some states.
 Medicaid provides health coverage to people with low incomes, including some low-income adults, children, pregnant women, elderly adults, and people with disabilities.
 Even if a state doesn’t automatically grant Medicaid to SSI recipients, the child may still be eligible if they meet certain criteria.

 Medicaid Waiver